Highwood, Illinois: Transportation

-Schools
+Education

 Highwood residents are served by North Shore School District 112 and Township High School District 113.
 The majority of Highwood's children attend Oak Terrace School for Kindergarten through fifth grade, Northwood Junior High School for sixth through eighth grade, and Highland Park High School for grades nine through twelve.

 St. James School was a private Catholic school located in Highwood, but closed in 2015 due to a lack of funding and low enrollment.

 Recreation

 The Don Skrinar Recreation Center is a public recreation facility located near downtown Highwood.
 The city is also a host to the Midwest Young Artists Conservatory and The Performer's School.
 The Fine Art Studio of ROTBLATT-AMRANY which is owned by Julie Rotblatt Amrany is located within the old village of Fort Sheridan.